musetronstar/tagd/README.md

 	_has legs = 4, tail;

 Note the missing semicolon (';') after the statement `>> tail _is_a body_part`.
 That's not a syntax error.
 A statement can be terminated by a semicolon, `<EOF>`, or a double newline.

-The equals sign ('=') after "legs" indicates that the "4" is a *modifier* (more specifically a *quantifier*), that is, it quantifies the object.
+The equals sign ('=') after "legs" indicates that the "4" is a *modifier*.
+In this case, more specifically, as a numeric, it becomes a *quantifier*, that is, it quantifies the object.
 Modifiers are optional, but if present they must be preceded by an equals sign.

 The intent of a modifier is to assign values to objects when appropriate.
 You can think of objects and modifiers as key/value pairs that are attributes